Best Investment Companies Overview

 Vanguard

 For do-it-yourself investors, Vanguard offers self-directed brokerage accounts with access to stocks, options, funds, and bonds.
-It’s easy to trade such products through the Vanguard website or mobile app, although the software doesn’t quite measure up to what Schwab customers get.
+These products can be traded through Vanguard’s website or mobile app, although the software is still not as advanced as what Schwab offers.

 Like Schwab, Vanguard has an asset-management division.
-This unit of the company produces and manages the very famous Vanguard mutual funds and ETFs.
-Like Schwab funds, these investment vehicles are known for their low management fees.
+This part of the company creates and manages the famous Vanguard mutual funds and ETFs.
+Like Schwab’s funds, these investment vehicles are well known for their low operating expenses.

-Although Vanguard doesn’t operate a bank, it does have something called the Cash Plus Account.
-Here, FDIC insurance is available along with a 3.5% APY.
-The downside is the lack of checkwriting and debit cards.
-And the banking add-ons available at Schwab, such as mortgages, are missing in action at Vanguard.
+Although Vanguard does not run a bank, it does offer a Cash Plus Account.
+This account provides FDIC insurance along with a 3.1% APY.
+The drawback is that checkwriting and debit cards are not included.
+And the broader banking extras that Schwab offers, such as mortgages, are not available at Vanguard.

 The accounts Vanguard does offer are conveniently linked on the company’s software platforms if they have the same tax ID number on them (the same is true at Schwab).